sarahelfeel04/Game-Project-TheLastOfUs/README.md

 ## Implementation:
 The game was implemented using Java OOP feautures.
 For the graphical user interface part, JavaFX was used to demonstrate the actions happening in the game to the view.

+## Usage information and project grading
+This project was given a grade of A+ for its outstanding graphical user interface.
+This game was built using JavaFX SDK installed on Eclipse.
+To be able to play the game and compile the code correctly, JavaSDK IDE has to be installed.
+For more information, check this [link] (https://docs.oracle.com/javafx/2/installation/jfxpub-installation.htm).
+Enjoy the game!